betterscientificsoftware/bssw.io/Site/Categories/Reliability.md

     - [What Is CSE Software Testing](../CuratedContent/WhatIsCseSwTesting.md)
     - [How To Improve Testing for CSE Software](../CuratedContent/HowToImproveTestingForCseSw.md)

-- **Continuous integration testing:** Testing occurs at the same frequency and granularity as _isolated_ code changes.
+- **Continuous integration testing:** Performed automatically at same frequency and granularity as _isolated_ code changes.

   Taken to its extreme, you can think of continuous integration (CI) testing like auto-correct in a word processor where code tests are performed with each key-stroke entered by a programmer.
 Of course, this isn't truly practical.
 However CI testing is aimed in the direction of high frequency and fine grained testing of each isolated code change committed by developers.